lolaedun/lom/README.md

 Safe foods section is displaying as planned and the links work well.
 Tested this section on various browsers and devices and it is reponsive and user friendly.
-Adding the highlights to the nav bar menu and to the foods list improved the user experience.
+Adding the highlights to the foods list improved the user experience.

 * **Verdict**